MichaelMarshal/NLP/README.md

 	Create an API key and copy the key in a safe place

-3.Editing the code according to your choice
+3.Editing the test.php file according to your choice

 	Get into the test.php file
 	Initialize Application Id and password